nevali/libsql/README.md

 You will need git, automake, autoconf and libtool.
-You'll also need a DocBook 5 and DocBook-XSL toolchain (i.e., xsltproc and the stylesheets) if you wish to rebuild the documentation.
-Both liburi and uriparser have minimal external dependencies.
+You'll also need a DocBook 5 and DocBook-XSL toolchain (i.e., xsltproc and the stylesheets) if you wish to rebuild any documentation.

     $ git clone git://github.com/nevali/libsql.git
     $ cd libsql